richardcrng/conspiracy-rtdb/README.md

 But don't let on.
 If the innocent realises everybody else is acting strangely, the game will be up.

 Hopefully your teammates don't let on, either - it only takes one to give it away...

+## FAQs
+### Isn't part of the fun playing with your friends in person?
+Absolutely, yes - *this web app is primarily designed to be used for in-person games*.

+It aims to replace the playing cards, neutral moderator and pen/paper that you might have been using to play Conspiracy - but it is not meant to replace the discussions, accusations and paranoia of the main game.